piclas-framework/piclas/doc/userguide/tutorials/pic-poisson-plasma-wave/pic-poisson-plasma-wave.md

 `PIC-Deposition-Type` is used.
 The dimension `PIC-shapefunction-dimension`, here 1D and direction `PIC-shapefunction-direction`, are selected specifically for the one-dimensional setup that is simulated here.

-The inserting (or emission) of particles at the beginning of the simulation is controlled via
+The inserting (sometimes labelled emission or initialization) of particles at the beginning or during the course of the simulation is controlled via

     ! =============================================================================== !
     !
 PARTICLE Emission